garybake/blog/content/2023_03_24_vector_database_api.md

 Take the concept app above and make it your own.
 I feel having these interesting projects are great for generating conversations during interviews.

-Thank you for reading and if you need any help with this please reach out to me.
+Thank you for reading and if you have any questions or need any help please reach out to me.